 Redesign with Confidence!

 Recently, our experts were asked to weigh in on a website that was only weeks away from relaunch.
-Our process for evaluating any website involves a very thorough Visibility Audit.
+Our process for evaluating any website involves a very thorough Website Redesign Audit.
 In this case, we were able to evaluate both the existing website, as well as the un-launched redesign.
 While it’s unfortunate we were brought in so late in the process, it turned out to be extremely fortunate that we were brought in at all.
-We discovered several oversights that would have significantly affected traffic if the new site had been launched, as is.
+We discovered several problems that would have significantly affected traffic if the new site had been launched, as is.
 There was a real possibility that years of successful SEO and content generation could have been undone, virtually overnight.

 At this late stage in a website redesign, we know it’s pretty inconvenient to have to go back and unfix things that (surprise!) weren’t broken in the first place.
 However, it can take months, even years, to regain previous levels of traffic and rankings after a flawed relaunch.
 And the cost and effort behind that is significantly greater.
 All that effort would have been put to much better use building on past SEO successes, rather than having to regain lost ground.

-In another instance, our team audited a redesign project for large, multinational company.
+In another instance, our team audited a redesign project for a large, multinational company.
 Even though our recommendations were straightforward and accepted by the client, layers of corporate approval meant the brakes could not be applied.
 Since the relaunch, the site has predictably suffered a big hit in organic keyword rankings (and traffic and leads, as a result).
 Fortunately, the company’s widespread brand recognition helps carry them through, and we continue to work with them to patch up the damage and rebuild their organic visibility.

-In reality, relaunching a website with such significant optimization flaws is not a risk most businesses can take.
+In reality, relaunching a website with such significant issues is not a risk most businesses can take.
 Especially those whose brands aren’t a household name.
 If you are making money from your website—whether directly, through ecommerce and online sales, or indirectly, through lead generation—you simply cannot risk losing a sizable chunk of your traffic virtually overnight.

 Are website redesigns really necessary?